GearsDatapacks/dpm/README.md

 **If you are in a dpm project,**
 DPM will add the installed datapack as a dependency.

+By default, DPM will install the latest stable release of specified datapacks.
+You can override this behaviour with the following:
+`dpm install code-of-copper@0.1.0` - installs the version "0.1.0" of Code of Copper
+`dpm install code-of-copper@latest` - installs the very latest version of Code of Copper

 If you simply run `dpm install` with no arguments, it will download all dependencies that are stored in your project JSON.